ndk/cv_resume/README.md

   **Personal achievements:**
   - Led the backend development to a production-ready state
-  - Worked out the backend architecture, proof-of-concept of the backend service
+  - Worked out the backend architecture, the proof-of-concept of the backend service
   - Built the first versions of the core backend services
   - Researched and introduced the low-code concept based on Camunda (a BPM-engine).
 Mafin won the Russian Award as a BPM-project of the year (http://bpmaward.ru/summary-2019/)
   - Incorporated and elaborated the CQRS/ES concept based on Kafka